bestia-dev/mem2_server/AzureVirtualMachine.md

 http://bestiavm02.southeastasia.cloudapp.azure.com

 ### SSH keys
-On my win10 machine I have the Linux SubSystem with Debian.
+On my win10 machine I have WSL Windows Subsystem for Linux with Debian.
 I will use bash to work with SSH keys.
-Create the key:
+Created the key:
-`ssh-keygen -t rsa -b 2048 -C "Luciano"`
+`ssh-keygen -t rsa -b 2048 -f ~/.ssh/Luciano`
-The ssh_keygen then asks for a filename and I choose `Luciano`.
-The passphrase, it asks for, can be simple.
+Choosen a passphrase.
-The files are created in a hidden folder `/home/luciano/.ssh`.
+2 files are created in a hidden folder `~/.ssh`: the private and the pubic key.
 I need to copy the content of the public key to the Azure portal.
 To show the content of the file with public key:
-`cat /home/luciano/.ssh/Luciano.pub`
+`cat ~/.ssh/Luciano.pub`
 I copy the result to clipboard and paste it into the Azure Portal field SSH public key.
 The text should start with "ssh-rsa" and finish with " Luciano" in my case.

 ## connection
 From my computer in bash I write
-`ssh -i .ssh/Luciano Luciano@bestiavm02.southeastasia.cloudapp.azure.com -v`
+`ssh -i ~/.ssh/Luciano Luciano@bestiavm02.southeastasia.cloudapp.azure.com -v`
-and have successfully connected to my Azure VM.
+and passphrase and successfully connect to my Azure VM.

 ## Linux commands for a non-Linux user
+Watchout  - Linux is mostly case sensitive.
+~ is the special sign for "user folder"

 How to download files:
 `curl https://github.com/LucianoBestia/blahbla -o ws.exe`

 How to copy a folder over SSH:
-`scp -i .ssh/Luciano -r ~/rs/mem2_vm Luciano@bestiavm02.southeastasia.cloudapp.azure.com:~/wrs`
+`scp -i .ssh/Luciano -r ~/rustprojects/mem2_azure_vm Luciano@bestiavm02.southeastasia.cloudapp.a
+zure.com:~/`

-How to run a binary:
+How to run a binary with privileges:
-`sudo ./mem2_server`
+`sudo ~/mem2_azure_vm/mem2_server`

 Remove directory not empty:
 `rm -rf mem2`

 How to make a file executable.
-Don't know if it is a must:
+I don't need that now:
 `chmod +x mem2_server`

+Create a symlink in WSL to win rustprojects folder
+`ln -s /mnt/c/Users/Luciano/rustprojects ~/rustprojects`

 ## Rust cross build from Windows to Linux
 It is possible to build and run the Linux version from inside Windows.